 - Weaknesses.
 What is bad or lacking for a competitor?

 - Opportunities.
-You will find out where the paths for growth are open – both new developments and improvements to existing ones.
+After such a competitor survey, you will discover where the paths for growth are open – both new developments and improvements to existing ones.

 - Threats.
 What circumstances can jeopardize the success of the product?
 For example, price increases, the appearance of competitors unknown to you, or a changing political or social occurrence.